 Welcome.
 My name is Valeria Vescina.
-I’m an author, reviewer and creative-writing tutor, as well as the literary curator of a long-running festival of music and words.
+I’m an author, reviewer and creative-writing tutor, as well as the literary director of a long-running festival of music and words.
 I’m from Puglia (Italy), was educated in Switzerland and the UK and lived for many years in London, before settling back in Switzerland.

 After a successful career in management, I gained an MA in Creative & Life Writing at Goldsmiths, University of London.
-My first novel, That Summer in Puglia (Eyewear Publishing), had its debut at the FTWeekend Oxford Literary Festival 2018; it’s now in its third print run and on Kindle.
+My first novel, That Summer in Puglia (Eyewear Publishing), had its debut at the FTWeekend Oxford Literary Festival 2018; it’s now in its third print run.
 I’m currently writing my second book, Behind the Veil, a tale inspired by real-life events in sixteenth-century Southern Italy.
 My short story Pianissimo appearead on the Royal Philharmonic Society’s website; The Bonfire was the runner-up in a Cazart flash fiction competition; Accidental Musicians featured at The Vortex’s ‘Words & Jazz’.

 I also have a Bachelor degree in International Studies from the University of Birmingham and a Sloan Master in Management degree from London Business School.
 I worked for many years at senior level in Strategy, Marketing and Organisational Behaviour functions.
 Born to an art dealer and an art historian, history and the arts have been a constant, essential presence in my life.
 I trained in bel canto for too long to admit, so don’t be too astonished if I dream of one day writing an opera libretto.
 In the meantime, links to my opera reviews can be found among the ones on this page.